-1. The purpose of this report is to present to Cabinet the Council's draft Outcome Delivery Plan (ODP) 2017-2020 (attached at Annex 1).
-The ODP is organised by the five current strategic outcomes, and a section on the supporting balanced scorecard areas of Customer, Efficiency, and People.
+1. The purpose of this report is to present to Council the Council's draft Outcome Delivery Plan (ODP) 2017-2020 (attached at Annex 1).
+The ODP is organised by the five strategic outcomes in the Community Plan, and a section on the supporting balanced scorecard areas of Customer, Efficiency, and People.
+It was agreed by Cabinet on 23 March 2017 to recommend the plan for approval by Council.